HammadAnwer02/NLP-DL_Project/README.md

 	2. The bot retrieves relevant information using the library’s database and responds.
 	3. Review the results and refine your query if necessary.

-File Structure 📁
+## File Descriptions

-NLP-DL_Project/
+- **`frontend.py`**:
+  Handles the core logic of the application, including:
+  - Preprocessing user queries
-├── frontend.py             # Main application where we perform preprocessing, connect with LLM through Groq and create frontend
+  - Connecting with the LLM through the Groq API
-├── requirements.txt       # Dependencies
+  - Building the user interface for interaction

+- **`requirements.txt`**:
+  Contains all the dependencies and libraries required to run the project.

+- **`libextract.py`**:
-├──  libextract.py         # Selenium-based web scraper
+  Implements a Selenium-based web scraper to extract relevant data.

-├── README.md              # Documentation
+- **`README.md`**:
+  Comprehensive documentation for understanding and setting up the project.

 ## Contributing 🤝